18F/ux-guide/_pages/research/make-research-actionable.md

 - Contextualize quotes from participants.
 You should not assume identity based on appearance, rely solely on a participant’s self-identification.
   - Instead of “LGBT+ people felt included with our new form design.”
 Try something like, “The two participants who selected the non-binary gender option remarked this addition made them feel included.”
   - Methodological triangulation (using multiple data sets; for example, augmenting qualitative interview data with quantitative statistical data) can help minimize the risk of unintentionally perpetuating biases expressed by individual interview participants
-- When sharing data from proxy measures, present them in context to explain what they stand in for.
-If a metric is a proxy for something else make sure it is clear what is the important factor to change.

 ### Lightweight sharing